Compliance Training for Employees: Key Examples and Practical Tips

 What is Compliance Training?

-Creating a safe work environment
+- Creating a safe work environment

-Increasing productivity
+- Increasing productivity

-Upholding an organization’s values
+- Upholding an organization’s values

-Reducing absenteeism
+- Reducing absenteeism

-Fostering good employee training
+- Fostering good employee training

-Ensuring occupational safety
+- Ensuring occupational safety

-Promoting good company culture
+- Promoting good company culture

-Securing insurance for your organization
+- Securing insurance for your organization

-Protecting your business reputation
+- Protecting your business reputation

-Minimizing the risk of legal action
+- Minimizing the risk of legal action

-Types of Compliance Training
+Examples of Compliance Training Programs

 No matter what type of business you run, having a mandatory compliance training program should be high on your priority list.
-Here are some types of government-mandated and industry-specific compliance training programs:
+Here are some types of government-mandated and industry-specific employee compliance training programs:

 Anti-harassment training

 Anti-harassment compliance training programs provide guidance and measures for responding to incidents of bullying and harassment.
 It should provide employees with verbal, physical, psychological, and sexual harassment training and outline penalties for any associated behaviors.
-Ensure your compliance training covers effective strategies for responding to bullying and harassment and provide intervention strategies.
+Ensure your new employee compliance training covers effective strategies for responding to bullying and harassment and provide intervention strategies.

 Diversity training